Continuity

 Teams often solve text continuity while ignoring the drift in costumes, props, or environments.
 That only moves the problem into another medium.

-Canonical anchors for images, tied back to entries and events, help AI-assisted story teams keep text and visuals reinforcing the same truth.
+Canonical anchors for images, tied back to entries and events, help model-assisted story teams keep text and visuals reinforcing the same truth.

 Keep reading